2NTelekomunikace/node-red-flow-examples/Bulk configuration change/README.md

   4. Save the change by pressing `Done`.

 > [!NOTE]
 > If you do not know how to properly create the configuration structure, please refer to the `config.xml` file, which can be downloaded from any 2N OS device.
+You can also find configuration examples [here](examples/).

 ### Usage